|1894||Gustav Mahler||Symphony No. 2|

 This is the opening:

 The fourth movement is very different and takes the form of a song, the closing words of which are as follows:

 I am from God and shall return to God!The loving God will grant me a little light,Which will light me into that eternal blissful life!

 |D) Development of the third movement||The third movement is a sinister 3/8 scherzo back in the C minor of the first movement.

 The relentless rhythms and distorted melodies lead eventually to a a tutti fff chord with thundering timpani and percussion that has been described as a shriek of pain:

 The movement ends, however, with a whimper, fizzling out on an extraordinary unison scored for contrabassoon, very low horns, harps and double bass:

 |E) Development of the fourth movement||Mahler’s finale has some similarities to that of Beethoven’s ninth symphony in that he begins with material that has some echoes of previous movements and incorporates solo singers and a chorus.

-The most obvious reference to previous movements is a ‘shriek’ of pain that we first heard in the third, but the rumblings in the bass and the ascending melody are also reminiscent of the beginning.
+The most obvious reference to previous movements is the ‘shriek’ of pain that we first heard in the third (see above), but the rumblings in the bass and the ascending melody are also reminiscent of the beginning:

-The words to the final chorus begin as follows:
+The words to the opening are as follows: